-My kid has never spent extended time outside
+My child has never spent extended time outside

-At Wild Earth we understand that this could be some campers first time spending the whole day outside.
+At Wild Earth we understand that this could be some campers' first time spending the whole day outside.
 We are so excited to support them and your family through this experience.

-We suggest practicing all the first time experiences they may encounter, putting on their gear, using the bathroom outside, talking through a bug plan, etc. That way your camper can feel prepared and confident going into the first days at camp.
+We suggest practicing all the first time experiences they may encounter such as putting on their gear, using the bathroom outside, talking through a bug plan, etc. That way your camper can feel prepared and confident going into their first days at camp.

-Please be in touch with your Program Coordinator so they can inform the instructors so we all can properly support your camper.
-We look forward to making this a fun and healthy first time experience for your camper.
+Please be in touch with your Program Coordinator regarding any individual needs so we can properly support your camper.
+We look forward to making this a fun and healthy first time experience for your child.